SCAR/ropensci/task_view/antarctic.md

 Packages that may be of interest but don't yet fit neatly into another category.

 - [distancetocoast](https://github.com/mdsumner/distancetocoast) provides "distance to coastline" data for longitude and latitude coordinates.

+- <pkg>lazyraster</pkg> Read raster data at a specified resolution on-demand.
+Provides very quick 'overview' access to very large raster data sets, by specifying a region of interest and/or an output grid size.